-The linear problem \eqref{eq:laxspectral} gives rise to a Riemann Hilbert problem (RHP).
-In a previous paper, we showed that this Riemann Hilbert problem is uniquely solvable (under certain conditions) and proved the invertibility of the map between the linear problem and an algebraic surface, which is a $q$-version of a monodromy surface \cite{joshiroffelsenrhp}.
+The linear problem \eqref{eq:laxspectral} gives rise to a Riemann-Hilbert problem (RHP).
+In a previous paper, we showed that this Riemann-Hilbert problem is uniquely solvable (under certain conditions) and proved the invertibility of the map between the linear problem and an algebraic surface, which is a $q$-version of a monodromy surface \cite{joshiroffelsenrhp}.
 Necessary notation is outlined in Appendix \ref{app:not}.

-The main result of this paper, Theorem \ref{thm:solvable}, shows that solutions that are symmetric with respect to $\mathcal{T}_-$ lead to an explicitly solvable monodromy problem at the point of reflection, with solutions built out of Jackson $q$-Bessel functions of the second kind, $J_\nu(x;p)$, with $p=q^2$ and exponents $\nu=\pm \tfrac{1}{2}$.
+The main result of this paper, Theorem \ref{thm:solvable}, shows that solutions that are symmetric with respect to $\mathcal{T}_-$ lead to an explicitly solvable monodromy problem at the point of reflection, with solutions built out of Jackson's $q$-Bessel functions of the second kind, $J_\nu(x;p)$, with $p=q^2$ and exponents $\nu=\pm \tfrac{1}{2}$.
 The construction of the monodromy surface breaks down at reflection points for the case of $\mathcal{T}_+$, because it violates the non-resonance conditions of the Riemann-Hilbert problem.

 For the special choice of the parameters, $a_0=a_1=a_2=q^{\frac{1}{3}}$, $q\Pfour$ has a particularly simple solution, given by

 which is symmetric with respect to both $\mathcal{T}_+$ and $\mathcal{T}_-$.
 We show that the monodromy problem of this solution is solvable everywhere in the complex plane.
 This solution forms a seed solution for the family of $q$-Okamoto rational solutions, introduced in Kajiwara et al. \cite{kajiwaranoumiyamada2001}.
 In this paper, we provide the points on the monodromy surface corresponding to each member of this family.